-As your representative on State Central, Doc will work to give each local unit its own database so they can collect and keep their own data.
+As your representative on State Central, Doc has advocated allowing each local unit to maintain its own database so they can collect and keep their own data.
 In that way, local units will find it much easier to do their job, which is to win elections for local candidates and to continually increase the number of voters they are able to bring out to support our candidates for larger offices.

 The Republican Party has four functions: develop candidates for public office, get those candidates elected, support them in their work after they are elected, and hold them accountable for how they represent the voters who elected them.
 It is getting harder and harder to find good, qualified candidates to run for public office because the types of people we would want to elect are disgusted and disturbed by the bickering and underhanded tactics that are becoming so prevalent in politics.
 There are proven methods for getting people elected in this political era, but the RPV has not adopted them seemingly because some individuals think “that’s not how we do things” and because it might give more control of the electoral process to the grassroots.